 Although Ruth hit 10 inside-the-park homers in his career, none of them came in Washington.
 On May 7, 1921, he connected for what for years was considered the longest homer ever hit in D.C.
 It came off Walter Johnson, no less.
 Ruth went deep against the Big Train 10 times in his career.

 Ruth beat Johnson the first six times they matched up (and both got decisions) as starting pitchers.
-Before he began hitting home runs off everybody, Ruth, the star left-handed pitcher, beat Johnson in a 13-inning, 1-0, game on August 15, 1916, in Boston.
+Before he began hitting home runs off everybody, Ruth, the star left-hander, beat Johnson in a 13-inning, 1-0, game on August 15, 1916, in Boston.
 Both Ruth and Johnson went the distance.

 Although Johnson won a 10-inning game in 1916 in which Ruth didn’t get a decision, the Big Train finally defeated Ruth, 6-0, on October 3, 1917, in Boston.
 Johnson’s lone victory over Ruth in D. C. came in the Bambino’s last pitching appearance in Washington — on May 9, 1918.
 The Nats won in walk-off fashion, 4-3, against Ruth with two outs in the 10th.